 These are the specific failure types SendPromptly is built for.
 If the failure pattern is on this page, SendPromptly will detect it.
 If it is not, you may need a different tool.

-Missing credits after payment
+Missing credits after invoice payment

 Stripe says the invoice was paid, but your app did not add the credits.